Co‐operative (co‐op)

 Co-ops have a multifaceted impact on the real estate market.
 They provide more affordable housing options compared to condos, making them attractive in high-demand urban areas.
 The financial barrier to entry is lower, as purchasers only need to acquire shares.
 Co-ops also have stricter admission criteria, contributing to a more stable community.

 However, the co-op ownership structure presents challenges.
 The approval process for shareholders can be rigorous, requiring meeting financial and personal criteria.
 Selling a co-op unit can be complex, as buyers must undergo a similar approval process.
-These factors affect liquidity and marketability of co-op units.
+These factors affect the liquidity and marketability of co-op units.

 For example, in competitive urban markets like New York City, co-op apartments are popular due to affordability and desirable locations.
 Co-ops enable individuals to participate in the real estate market by purchasing shares in well-established buildings.